-6) Lead with Positive News
+6) Lead with positive news

 Give positive praise first when calling parents or meeting with them to discuss a concern.
-Every child has something good about him/her.
-Then share your concern.
-End with a positive note.
+Every child has something strengths to share, followed by any concerns, and end with a positive note.

-7) Find a Translator
+7) Find a translator

-If you can't speak parents language, seek a translator for at least one parent conference and/or phone call.
+If you can't speak parents' language, seek a translator for at least one parent conference and/or phone call.
 Parents are encouraged to bring in a family member to assist in translating for conferences.